-Before/After images are a great way to show off your editing work.
-Learn how to create a simple Animated Gif from any image in Photoshop!
+Animated GIFs, like a before/after image are a great way to show off your editing work.
+Learn how to create a simple Animated GIF from any image in Photoshop!

 The first step to creating an Animated Gif is to get the “Before” and “After” images.
 In many cases, the “Before” image will be an unedited photo.
 This will most likely be the Background layer of any Photoshop file.

 Each change you make to an image should be on a New Layer, allowing for changes to be undone at any time.
 After adding many layers and Adjustments to an image, you are left with the “After” version.
 You will need all these changes to be visible on a single layer to make the “After” Layer.

 Create a New Layer on the top of the document and navigate to ‘Image – Apply Image’.
 Choose “Merged”, “Multiply”, and make sure “Invert” is not checked.
 This will place a copy of your image onto one layer.

 This is the “After” Layer.

 After creating the “After” layer, it is time to duplicate the “Before” and “After” layers onto a new document.

 Create a new document sized for the Web.
 Image resolution will depend on where this image will live.
 For instance, if you want this image on Instagram, try a resolution of 1000x1000px.

 After creating a new document, select both the “Before” and “After” layers from the original image and Click+Drag them to the new document.
 Be sure to select both layers when making any Adjustments, as you need them to be in the same place.

 It is a good idea to turn both the “Before” and “After” layers into Smart Objects before transforming them in the new document.
 This will allow you to change Image Size without affecting quality.
 To turn the layers into Smart Objects, Right-Click on each layer and go to “Convert To Smart Object”.